Mohamed-Imed-Eddine/Harmonic-NAS/README.md

 Harmonic-NAS/
  ├── backbones/
  |    ├── maxout/ --- Our Maxout network configuration
- |    └── ofa/ --- Original scripts from once-for-all for supernet specifications
+ |    └── ofa/ --- Essential scripts from once-for-all for supernet specifications
  |
  ├── configs/ --- Running configs for Harmonic-NAS search ├── data/ --- Essential scripts for data loading for our various datasets